robert-j-webb/stackedit/safe eval.md

 ### Ok, let’s build a calculator.

-My calculator will only support addition and single digit numbers becausFirst we have to build a lexer for the calculator so we can operate symbolically.
+My calculator will only support addition and single digit numbers becauseFirst we have to build a lexer for the calculator so we can operate symbolically.
 ```js
 //lexer.js
 function lex(raw){